 These are free six-weekly information sessions for people with a serious progressive illness & their carers.
-The introductory classes include Understanding pain and its management and Managing Fatigue.
+The introductory classes include Understanding pain and its management.
 Please see the event calendar below to book your place.

 Please note the social groups and information sessions will not include one-to-one medical advice.